Find a Qualified Attorney Near You

 The charge of piracy was originally challenged because the Somalis did not rob the ship or its crew, which was the accepted definition of piracy at the time the statute was written.
 The Fourth Circuit Court of Appeals rejected this challenge and upheld the convictions.

-Learn More About Piracy Laws From an Attorney
+Learn More About Piracy Charges From an Attorney

 Although piracy cases remain rare, the crime and charges relating to it are very serious.
-Contact a criminal defense attorney to learn more about piracy laws.
-If you're facing a piracy charge, it's important to seek the assistance of criminal defense lawyers experienced with this aspect of criminal law.
+Contact a criminal defense attorney to learn more about piracy laws and how they may apply to your situation.
+If you’re accused of a piracy offense, it’s important to seek an attorney experienced with this aspect of criminal law.

-Attorneys can help with your defense strategy.
-They can help you get the best possible outcome for the charges you may be facing.
-Their legal representation could prevent the most severe of consequences for piracy.
+The right lawyer can strategize your defense, which can help you get the best possible outcome for the charges you may be facing.
+Their legal representation could prevent the most severe consequences for piracy.

 Can I Solve This on My Own or Do I Need an Attorney?